mebbert/CMS4J/README.md

 	*YRI = African
 	*JPT = Asian
 5.Cross population declaration
-	*This should be the most distant model population to your target population.
-Below are suggestions:
+	*This should be the most distant model population to your target population *Below are suggestions:
 		*if target = CEU; cross = YRI
 		*if target = YRI; cross = CEU
 		*if target = JPT; cross = YRI
-6.Outgroup population
+6.Outgroup population declaration
 	*This is the unused outgroup model population
+	*Below are suggestions:
+		*if target = CEU; out = JPT
+		*if target = YRI; out = JPT
+		*if target = JPT; out = CEU
+7.Chromosome range
+	*To declare chromosome range make sure to use the pattern: chrA-chrB *Make sure the range is in numerical order (i.e. 1-22) *For a single chromosome just repeat the number (i.e. 21-21) 8.Window size
+	*This is the size of the statistical window when calculating basic populations stats *Should be non-negative and in the 1-0.5Mb range *Playing with value allows you to tune you analysis